-Thehas a wide band made from moisture-wicking material that evenly distributes the light 50-gram load, preventing any forehead dents.
-The 200 lumens is plenty of light for you to see the road and for drivers to see you.
+The BioLite Headlamp 200 has a wide band made from moisture-wicking material that evenly distributes the light 50-gram load, preventing any forehead dents.
+The 200 lumens offer plenty of light for you to see the road and for drivers to see you.
 On low, the light lasts 40 hours.
-The high mode won’t last all night, but at three hours, it will get you through a tough trail section or the creepy back alley.
-When it’s time to recharge, just plug in the Micro USB cable.
+The high mode won’t last all night, but at three hours, it will get you through a tough trail section or a creepy back alley.
+When it’s time to recharge, just plug in the micro USB cable.

 SlapLit Rechargeable LED Slap Wrap

-For the ultimate in convenience, we turn to a kids’ tool.
-Theis a mouthful to say but it’s easy to use.
+For the ultimate convenience, we turn to a kid’s tool.
+The SlapLit Rechargeable LED Slap Wrap by Nite Ize is a mouthful to say, but it’s easy to use.
 Inspired by slap bracelets, just slap the SlapLit on your wrist, arm, or ankle.
 The USB-rechargeable battery inside gives you five hours of constant or flashing light.
 The reflective patterning lights up in headlights for extra flash.

 Nathan Light Bender LED Band

-For a little bit more light, theis like a (stylish and safe) Christmas tree.
-It’s waterproof, sweatproof, and lasts for eight hours with constant light or 16 hours flashing.
-The Lightbender can change to red, green, or blue at the tap of a button and recharges quickly with a Micro USB port.
-Place on an arm or a leg so others can see the movement to know you’re a runner.
+For a little bit more light, the Nathan Lightbender LED band is like a (stylish and safe) Christmas tree.
+It’s waterproof, sweatproof, and lasts for eight hours with constant light or 16 hours of flashing light.
+The Lightbender can change to red, green, or blue at the tap of a button and recharges quickly with a micro USB port.
+Place it on an arm or a leg so others can see the movement to know you’re a runner.